-Want to make this stuffed pepper soup spicy?
+- Want to make this soup spicy?
 Add in hot paprika instead of regular paprika or add some cayenne pepper and/or red pepper flakes.

-I've seen people top this cozy soup with shredded cheddar cheese, so feel free to do that if the idea appeals to you!
+- I've seen people top this soup with shredded cheddar cheese, so feel free to do that if the idea appeals to you!

-Pro tip: If you plan on freezing the soup or eating the bulk of this healthy stuffed pepper soup as leftovers, I recommend NOT adding the rice until you're warming it up again.
+- Freezer tip: if you plan on freezing the soup or eating the bulk of it as leftovers, I recommend NOT adding the rice until you're warming it up again.

 Easy Stuffed Pepper Soup Recipe